cylc/cylc-doc/src/7-to-8/caveats.rst

    * https://github.com/cylc/cylc-flow/issues/3751

-Reflow
-   The new "reflow" functionality, which allows multiple (potentially concurrent) executions of the same workflow in a single :term:`scheduler`, is not fully supported by all commands
+Multiple Flows
+   The new :term:`scheduler` can manage multiple flows in the workflow graph.
+   Commands and options for interacting with flows are still being refined.

 Browser Based UI